UFTimmy/sms-link/README.md

 This thing is, depending on which version of iOS you use, the ```?``` separator must be changed to either a ```;``` or a ```&```.

-This library detect which version you're running and adapt the links accordingly.
+This library detects which version you're running and adapt the links accordingly.

 ## How to use